List of members of the House of Representatives of Bosnia and Herzegovina, 2022–2026

 The 9th legislature of the House of Representatives of Bosnia and Herzegovina was constituted on 1 December 2022 and includes 42 members elected in the general election on 2 October 2022, representing the 8 electoral units of Bosnia and Herzegovina, five of which in the Federation and three in Republika Srpska.

 Parliamentary officials

 Members of the Collegium, 2022–2026

 In accordance with the Constitution of Bosnia and Herzegovina, members of the Collegium rotate in the position of Speaker of the House every eight months.
+Members are composed of one Bosniak, one Croat and one Serb.